 Recruit and Motivate Fun Run Participants

 Recruiting and engaging your event participants to raise money is one of the most important pieces of your planning process.
-Again, school fun runs may seem to have it made as they have their student base – but engaging them is still hugely important.
+Again, school fun runs may seem to have it made as they have their student base, but engaging them is still hugely important.

-Utilize a P2P Website for Crowdfunding Events
+Use a Peer-to-Peer Fundraising Website for Crowdfunding Events

 Recruit Fun Run Volunteers